MooersLab/annotatedBibliography/README.md

 ## Alternative bibliographic styles

-Alternatively, you can use the IEEEannot.bst bibliography which returns numbered entries in alphabetic order.
+Alternatively, you can use the *IEEEannot.bst* bibliography style file which returns numbered entries in alphabetic order.

 ## Annote fields with multiple paragraphs